Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 Let $\Om(X)$ denote the $A_\infty$-category whose objects are $L^{(i)}$ for all $i$ and $L$.
 The set of objects is partially ordered by $i$ (i.e. $L_1^{(j)}>L_0^{(i)}$ if and only if $j>i$).
 Hence, we will drop the superscript and denote the objects by $L_0$, $L_1$ etc. One defines morphism sets to be

 We modified the order in \cite{GPS1}.
-To define $A_\infty$-structure on $\Om(X)$ make asymptotically consistent choices of (cylindrical) almost complex structures as in \cite{seidelbook} (it suffices to make the choice for labelings satisfying $L_n>L_{n-1}>\dots>L_0$).
-The Gromov compactness holds (either by maximum principle or by \cite[Lemma 7.2]{abousei}), and for a generic choice of almost complex structures, we obtain an ordered $A_\infty$-category as usual (we define the generator of $\C$ to be a strict unit).
+As mentioned above, to define the $A_\infty$-structure on $\Om(X)$, we make asymptotically consistent choices of cylindrical almost complex structures as in \cite{seidelbook} (it suffices to make the choice for labelings satisfying $L_n>L_{n-1}>\dots>L_0$).
+Gromov compactness holds (either by maximum principle or by \cite[Lemma 7.2]{abousei}), and for a generic choice of almost complex structures, we obtain an ordered $A_\infty$-category as usual (we let $1\in \Om(X)(L_0,L_0)= \C$ act as a strict unit).
 See \cite{GPS1} for more details.

 For each positive isotopy $L\to L^+$, one has a continuation element $c_{L,L^+}\in CF(L,L^+)$.
-This element can be defined by count of rigid pseudo-holomorphic discs with (positively) varying boundary conditions (see Figure \ref{figure:contelt}).
+This element can be defined by the count of rigid pseudo-holomorphic discs with (positively) varying boundary conditions (see Figure \ref{figure:contelt}).

 To define this element, one has to choose a family of almost complex structures parametrized by the rigid disc that restricts to chosen almost complex structure for the pair $(L,L^+)$ on the strip-like end.
 It is easy to see that different choices give rise to homologous continuation elements.
 Moreover, the product $\mu^2(c_{L^+,L^{++} },c_{L,L^+})$ is homologous to continuation element for $L\to L^{++}$.
 Let $C$ denote the set of all continuation elements for all $L^{(i)}\to L^{(i+1)}$.
-Define the wrapped Fukaya category $\cW(X)$ to be $C^{-1}\Om(X)$, the localization of $\Om(X)$ on all continuation elements.
+Define the wrapped Fukaya category $\cW(X)$ to be $C^{-1}\Om(X)$--- the localization of $\Om(X)$ on all continuation elements.
 See \cite{GPS1} for more details.

 The advantage of this definition is that the lack of perturbation term in Fukaya category makes compactness arguments substantially easier. \begin{notation} Let $\Om_X(L_0,L_1)$, resp. $\cW_X(L_0,L_1)$ also denote the hom-complex $\Om(X)(L_0,L_1)$, resp. $\cW(X)(L_0,L_1)$. \end{notation} Let us now define an analogue of wrapped Fukaya category with split Hamiltonians for $T_\phi$, which is analogous to $\cW^2$ of \cite{sheelthesis}, $\cW^s$ of \cite{gaofunctor} and $\cW^{prod}$ of \cite{GPS2}.
 The basic idea is the following: even though $T_\phi$ is not a product, its conical end can be identified with the conical end of the product.
 Hence, one can talk about the product type data on the conical end.